weglot/design/README.md

-# Core-css
+# Weglot Design

-Core-css provides a set of classes allowing you to easily reproduce the Weglot dashboard design.
+Weglot Design provides a set of classes allowing you to easily reproduce the Weglot dashboard design.

 ## Installation